Obama talks tough, shows no rush to act on Syria chemical arms evidence

 But acknowledgment of the U.S. intelligence assessment appeared to move the United States closer - at least rhetorically - to some sort of action in Syria, military or otherwise.

-Carney said Obama would consider a range of options, should it be determined that Syria has used chemical weapons.
+Carney said Obama would consider a range of options including, but not exclusive to, military force, should it be determined that Syria has used chemical weapons.

-"It's important to remember that there are options available to a commander in chief in a situation like this that include but are not exclusive to that option," he said.
+"Often the discussion, when people mention all options are on the table, everyone just talks about military force," he said.
+"It's important to remember that there are options available to a commander in chief in a situation like this that include but are not exclusive to that option."

 Some U.S. experts warn that Obama risks further emboldening Assad if he acts too slowly or not all, but the White House must also keep in mind polls showing most Americans, weary of wars in Iraq and Afghanistan, are against new military entanglements.